Emma Smith: "Elect lady" and the early church, 1830–1839

 On November 6, 1832, Emma gave birth to Joseph Smith III in the upper room of Whitney's store in Kirtland.
 Young Joseph (as he became known) was the first of her natural children to live to adulthood.
 A second son, Frederick Granger Williams Smith (named after Frederick G. Williams, a counselor in the church's First Presidency), followed on June 29, 1836.
 As the Kirtland Temple was being constructed, Emma spearheaded an effort to house and clothe the construction workers.

 While in Kirtland, Emma's feelings about temperance and the use of tobacco reportedly influenced her husband's decision to pray about dietary questions.
 These prayers resulted in the "Word of Wisdom".
 Also in Kirtland, Emma's first selection of hymns was published as a hymnal for the church's use.
 During the Panic of 1837, the Kirtland Safety Society, the banking venture that Joseph and other church leaders had set up to provide financing for the growing membership, collapsed, as did many financial institutions in the United States at that time.
 Emma herself held stock in the Society.
 The bank's demise led to serious problems for the church and the Smith family.
-Joseph received revelation from God to leave Kirtland for the safety of his family, and on January 12, 1838, Joseph left for Missouri.
-Many faithful saints soon followed.
+On January 12, 1838, he was forced to leave the state or face charges of fraud and illegal banking.

 Emma and her family followed and made a new home on the frontier in the Latter Day Saint settlement of Far West, Missouri, where Emma gave birth on June 2, 1838, to Alexander Hale Smith.
 Events of the 1838 Mormon War soon escalated, resulting in Joseph's surrender and imprisonment by Missouri officials.
 Emma and her family were forced to leave the state, along with most other church members.
 She crossed the Mississippi River, which had frozen over in February 1839.
 Of these times, she later wrote: